amohnacs15/ProcorePulls/README.md

 Using the MVP design pattern and Retrofit.

-Due to time constraints a few things are missing:
+a few things are missing:
 1. indeterminate progress
 2. error states
+3. using saveInstanceState and serializable (parcelable for improved efficiency) to limit network calls on orientation change